Mastizaade: Production

 Principal photography commenced on 7 September 2014 and was completed by December 2014.
 It was shot at various locations in Thailand and India.
 The film was initially slated to release on 1 May 2015, but it was held back for almost six months by the Censor Board owing to its sexual content.
 On 13 August 2015, the Central Board of Film Certification finally granted the censor certificate to the film.
 It was subsequently released on 29 January 2016.

 Soundtrack

 The music for Mastizaade is composed by Meet Bros Anjjan, Amaal Mallik, and Anand Raj Anand.
 Sanjoy Chowdhury composed the background score for the film.
 The lyrics were written by Kumaar, Anand Raj Anand and Manoj Muntashir.
-Th popular song "Baby Doll", which was pictured Sunny Leone from the movie Ragini MMS 2 has been recreated and used in the film.The first song "Rom Rom Romantic" was released on 28 December 2015 on official T-Series YouTube channel.
+The popular song "Baby Doll", which was pictured Sunny Leone from the movie Ragini MMS 2 has been recreated and used in the film.The first song "Rom Rom Romantic" was released on 28 December 2015 on official T-Series YouTube channel.
 The second song "Hor Nach" was released on 6 January 2016.
 The third song "Dekhega Raja Trailer" was released on 13 January 2016.
 The title song of movie was released on 19 January 2016.
 The song "Kamina Hai Dil" was released on 26 January 2016.
 The full music album was released on 29 December 2015 by T-Series.